Skip to main content

 How to Use

-1️⃣ Generate New Keys: Click the New API Key button to create a new key (if fewer than 5 keys exist), or use the one automatically generated upon registration.
+1. Generate New Keys: Click New API Key to create a key if fewer than 5 keys exist, or use the key created automatically at registration.

-2️⃣ Copy Key: Click the Copy icon next to a key to quickly copy it to your clipboard.
+2. Copy Key: Click the Copy icon next to a key to copy it to your clipboard.

 Details view of an API key, showing its name, status, copy and edit button